 Here's how they fared

-The S&P investor experienced a great run, ending with $3,538,000.
-His ending draw of $60,000 represented 1.7% of his portfolio.
-He was in great shape.
-The diversified investor ended his run with $1,291,000, and his ending draw represented 4.7% of his portfolio.
-He was in fine shape, just not as well off as his counterpart.
+The S&P investor experienced a great run, concluding with a substantial portfolio of $3,730,000.
+His ending draw of $58,000 represented 1.6% of his portfolio, putting him in great shape.
+The diversified investor ended his run with $1,308,000, and his ending draw represented 4.5% of his portfolio.
+He was in solid shape, just not as well off as his counterpart.

 They begin Jan 1, 1990